-The National Department of Tourism will the lead in the effective coordination of the national layer of the institutional arrangements, whilst provinces must ensure the same at provincial level and provide support for the establishment of district/metropolitan and local structures.
+The National Department of Tourism will lead in the effective coordination of the national layer of the institutional arrangements, whilst provinces must ensure the same at provincial level and provide support for the establishment of district/metropolitan and local structures.
+Local government must designate both the human and financial resources to enable proper coordination at that level.
+The relevant stakeholders to agree on the modalities to realise the effective coordination of the institutional arrangements taking into consideration local circumstances.

-11.1 Arrangements at National Level
+12.1 Arrangements at National Level